aqibchou/EEG-Based-Lie-Detector/README.md

 - This limitation may skew results and affect real-world applicability

 **2. General Limitations**
-- Lie detection using EEG is not 100% accurate
 - Results may vary significantly between individuals
 - Requires proper training data collection
 - Environmental factors can affect signal quality